-To assist the Board with its responsibilities, the Board has established four standing committees including the Audit Committee, the Compensation Committee, the N&CG Committee and the Reserves and HSE Committee.
+To assist the Board with its responsibilities, the Board has established four standing committees: the Audit Committee, the Compensation Committee, the N&CG Committee and the Reserves and HSE Committee.
 Each committee has a written mandate and reviews its mandate annually.
+Copies of each committee's mandate are available on the Corporation's website.